 They certainly don’t have major events to reflect upon.
 Some pets may remember a recent past when they left the shelter and came to their new home, but most probably do not remember where they came from or consider their lives as a series of events the way we do.
 They live their lives every day centered in the moment and concerned with ordinary things- when do I get fed, when do I go for a walk, can I get petted, do I need to use the litterbox.
 They do not worry about an illness or anticipate how it will evolve over time; they just think about how it is affecting them today- right now- trying to do what is in front of them.

 When everyday life gets difficult for them, their quality of life suffers.
-That is the time to start considering using a Quality of Life scale such as JOURNEYS to evaluate their comfort.
+That is the time to start considering using a Quality of Life scale such as JOURNEYS to evaluate and chart their comfort.
 Think of the JOURNEYS scale as a “Quality of Life Quiz,” checklist or assessment.

 Try it here: The JOURNEYS Scale.